The DIY Movement and the Benefits of Media Making Rituals

 My favorite toys as a child were plastic dinosaurs, but specifically a certain issue by Marx brand toys (now defunct).
-I searched for these toys and was glad to know the company no longer exsisted because I didn't want to use designs and objects of currently running companies.
+I searched for these toys and was glad to know the company no longer existed because I didn't want to use designs and objects of currently running companies.
 However, I tried to buy some on eBay and the bids went up to $30 a dinosaur, so I decided to make my own toys in a similar size and style of these plastic dinosaurs.
 While sculpting each one I wondered who had sculpted the toys long ago and gained an appreciation of miniature sculpture.
 These toys (in photo) are sculpted in Fimo, a plastic-like clay that hardens when baked.
-To make the toys look more used and played with, I then sctrached them up, rubbed them in dirt and speckled them with paint.
+To make the toys look more used and played with, I then scratched them up, rubbed them in dirt and speckled them with paint.

 Home is where your images are

 When my brother and I played with our fruit crate city we furnished the "apartments" using alphabet blocks, old jam jar lids, electronic or automotive parts or whatever we could find that, when using a little imagination, could be used as a table or a chair.
 For the video I wanted little framed photographs to grace the walls of the apartment rooms.
 These photographs were from a selection of family photos spanning several generations from 1913 to 2013.